 TEENAGERS CAUSE CAR ACCIDENTS – MAKE SURE YOUR CHILD IS READY TO DRIVE

 The Minnesota Department of Public Safety wants parents to take responsibility for their teenage drivers.
-They point out that traffic crashes are the second leading cause of teen deaths in Minnesota teens.
-Each year, around 30 teens (ages 16–19) are killed on Minnesota roads.
-Teenagers are at greatest risk on the road due to inexperience, risk-taking behind the wheel, speeding and distracted driving.
+They point out that traffic crashes are the second leading cause of teen deaths in Minnesota.
+Around 30 teens (ages 16–19) are killed on Minnesota roads yearly.
+Teenagers are at greatest risk on the road due to their inexperience and risk-taking behind the wheel.
+Of course, as with all drivers, speeding and distracted driving are factors.
 Teens also have the lowest seat belt use rate of all age groups.